enasequence/ena-browser-documentation/about/policies.rst

 .. _`extend the release of their data`: https://ena-docs.readthedocs.io/en/latest/faq/release.html#can-i-advance-postpone-the-release-date

-Removing Data from the Public Browser
+Removing data from the public browser
 -------------------------------------

 ENA general policy is that data which has been released into the public domain should remain public.